Lalduhoma: Zoram People's Movement

 In the 2018 election, he and his party joined a coalition party, the Zoram People's Movement (ZPM).
 The party officially declared him the Chief Ministerial candidate.
-The coalition party could not obtained recognition from the Election Commission of India as official party at the time, so he contested as an independent (not affiliated to any party) candidate.
+This coalition party could not obtain recognition from the Election Commission of India as an official party at the time, so he contested as an independent candidate.
 He was elected in two constituencies, Aizawl West I and Serchhip, and chose to represent Serchhip, where he defeated the incumbent Chief Minister Lal Thanhawla by 410 votes.

-He was elected as leader of the opposition bench of the Members of the Legislative Assembly (MLA) in the Mizoram Legislative Assembly.
+He was elected as the leader of the opposition bench of the Members of the Legislative Assembly (MLA) in the Mizoram Legislative Assembly.
 He continued to serve as leader of ZPM, which became a registered political party in 2019.
-In September 2020, 12 MLAs from the ruling party, Mizo National Front, submitted a representation to the Mizoram Legislative Assembly Speaker Lalrinliana Sailo that Lalduhoma had violated the anti-defection law on the ground that he served as leader of ZPM party while being elected as an independent candidate.
+In September 2020, 12 MLAs from the ruling party, Mizo National Front, submitted a representation to the Mizoram Legislative Assembly Speaker Lalrinliana Sailo that Lalduhoma had violated the anti-defection law, because he had served as the leader of ZPM party while being elected as an independent candidate.
 According to the Anti-Defection Law (paragraph 2 clause 2), an independently elected member can be disqualified if he/she joins any party after election.
 Lalduhoma was disappointed and said, "I contested as independent because the registration of my party ZPM was not complete...
-The law is to punish defectors who join another party but I have remained failthful to the ZPM...
+The law is to punish defectors who join another party but I have remained faithful to the ZPM...
 My case is unprecedented in India."
 On 27 November 2020, the Speaker officially disqualified him from the legislature.
 He became the first MLA to be removed from the Mizoram Legislative Assembly, or any state legislature in India.

-In a by-election of the Serchhip constituency on 17 April 2021, Lalduhoma reclaimed the legislative seat by defeating his major opponent Vanlalzawma of the MNF party by 3,310 votes.
+In a bypoll of the Serchhip constituency on 17 April 2021, Lalduhoma reclaimed the legislative seat by defeating his major opponent Vanlalzawma of the MNF party by 3,310 votes.

+Chief Minister of Mizoram (2023-)

+Lalduhoma took oath as the 6th Chief Minister of Mizoram on 8 December 2023.
+He declared that farmers would be the main priority for his government, and that the new government will buy ginger, turmeric, chilli and broomsticks from the farmers.
+He also pledged to improve the state's fiscal condition.